She tried to envision herself with no hair.

 “His background in college soccer at the Division I level has translated into creating an extremely competitive environment for us at LPC,” sophomore midfielder Meghan Giamona said.
 “This is exactly what the athletes who want to continue playing at a four-year school need.
 Tactically he’s very wise and knows exactly what’s needed to break down an opponent.”

 Sapsford likes to run a tight ship.
-He has standards that he sets and expects the team to reach them.
+He has standards he set and expects the team to reach them.

-Sapsford likes his teams to have more of a free flowing and creative offense.
-But he shines on the defensive end.
+While he is a stickler with his coaching style, on the pitch he likes his teams to have more of a free flowing and creative offense.
+It actually works out on both ends.

-“He’s definitely strict when he needs to be,” Giamona said, “but never in a negative way.
+“He’s definitely strict when he needs to be,” Giamona said of Sapsford, “but never in a negative way.
 We still have fun.”

-Despite losing nearly everyone from last season’s historic team, the Hawks still have sights on a deep run in the playoffs.
+The Hawks still sights are firmly set on the postseason, and they are well on their way. on a deep run in the playoffs.
 Making the playoffs is expected.
 The Hawks have never missed the postseason under Sapsford.

-Before him, they made the playoffs 3 times in ten years.
+Before him, they made the playoffs 3 times in 10 years.

 “I don’t really see any weaknesses,” Giamona said “I have faith in my team that we will accomplish what we need to one way or another.”

 One of those new players expected to produce right away is Juarez.
 She is still dealing with a severely sprained ankle she suffered during a drill in which a teammate inadvertently slid into her ankle.
-She was expected to be out at least 2 weeks.
-She returned in time for the game against Ohlone.
-A game she explicitly said there was no way she would miss, and scored a goal her first game back.
-Las Positas defeated Ohlone 3-0 in her return.
-Juarez has to get her ankle taped before every game and practice, after games she deals with soreness so she must ice it.
+She was expected to be out at least 2 weeks

-The Hawks missed her all around abilities.
+The Hawks missed her all around abilities on defense.
 They have been really good on that side but she adds a new element, a defender who’s a great passer able to set up her team to keep the offense going.

-In the meantime, the offense has kept them afloat.
-They are top 10 in goals, goals scored a game and points and top 5 in assists in the state.
-Giamona is leading their potent offense, she is number 4 in the state in scoring
+In the meantime, the offense has kept the Hawks afloat.
+They are top 10 in goals, goals per game and points.
+They are top five in assists in the state.
+Giamona is the fourth-highest scorer in the state in scoring.